This essay is dedicated to all those who say to us “Why bother? It’s hopeless. Just move away to a more progressive state.”

 Fair warning, there are plenty of spoilers after this point.

 The Outer Worlds is set in the colony of Halcyon a couple hundred years into the future.
 A group of corporations – know as The Board - have cobbled together and bought the rights to the fledgling colony and have driven it into the ground.
 You come into the game a frozen popsicle in a colony ship called The Hope which after some mysterious malfunctions turned up late and get's mothbballed on the edge of the system.
-Thankfully for you the infamous Dr. Welles is at hand to rez you and send you packing off to do his bidding.
+Thankfully for youthe infamous Dr. Welles is at hand to rez you and send you packing off to do his bidding.
 There is a pretty good theory (which the creators effectively confirmed during a QnA) that it's set in an alternative timeline where the Anarchist Leon Czolgosz never assassinated William McKinley in 1901 and subsequently the governmental curbing of large scale buisness trust under Roosevelt never occured.
 Subsequently they've been left to run rampant and Halcyon is a prime example of this.
 Flooded with crass advertising, forced corporate compliance and all manner of woes for the workers and customers alike.

 The game is lush, like amazingly beautiful.
 It's an orgy of visual delight.
 The score and foley are similarly fantastic and you'll find yourselves truly absorbed in no time.
 Straight up, I can't here the theme without getting shivers of adventure.
 The main combat is driven by gunplay and for this you're armed with a diverse array of weaponry and they all feel meaty enough.
 The various types of weapons (force, plasma, shock anmd a couple of rarer specials) all give differant effects when you murder someone and it's all very satisfying.
 Yeah, it's safe to say that graphically everything has a very high standard of polish on it.
 The colonies aestethic is a curious clash of frontier western, golden era pulp, art deco and Juche propoganda which... well it works, it really works.

 Instead of a vast map to explore you'll bounce around five main maps areas with a similar amount of smaller, self contained, mission specific ones.
 There isn't any flying of space ships mind, you just jump from one to the other.
 This actually works and provides the game with several very dissimilar environments and keeps a fast paced space opera feeling.
 Aside from The Groundbreaker which is a self contain space ship come station, these spaces all have the feeling of being a small part of a wider world and you're simply at the bit we're focusing on for the story.
 However it is here that I find my first criticisms.
 Once you've been there, killed/fetched/hacked your way through the lab/ruin/base then you're done with that location.
 Even when the game drags you back to places you've been before there is absolutely zero incentive to check up on people you've affected, the NPCs are all limited in their little parochial encampments and once you've ticked them off you'll never see them again.
+It's drive through heroism, and while not the worst sin a game could commit, it's was the first aspect to pull me out of the game, I started fast travelling and just speeding through towns with little care or need to stop by and say hello.

+Now, you've played this game before.
 Here you are random stranger, come to do the fetching and killing with your near super hero prowess.
 Enjoy sunny Halcyon, meet the dead eyed locals who can't do anything for themselves and save or ruin their day as you see fit.
 Get yourself a few companions and help them grow!
 We've been here before, but their ain't nothing wrong with retreading well loved ground.
 Encounters with the local wildlife and maruaders are limited to set areas rather than random occourances and you're given the usual variety of ways to go about things, hack the security system, smash them with your hammer, snipe snipe, or go in all guns blazing etc. This is made even more fun with additional of "science weapons" such as the shrink ray and mind control gun which I'm sure are going to bring us plenty of memes.
 Combat is a bit basic tho, with the AI being a weak and held into a rather rigid "threat assessment" system thats pretty easy to cheese and there is little in the way of tactical combat from the AI.
 This time around you also have the ability to slow down time and deal specific debuffs to your prey, this is called " Tactical Time Dilation " and it works quite well.
 It'sdefinitely worth making good use out of TTD, not it is vital in some of the harder fights, it also makes for some tidy Max Paine esk moments (my particular favourite is blasting some poor fella while diving off a a house).
 You have this ability due to the chemicals used to ressurect you, but the game spends literally about two lines of dialogue on this and moves you along.
 It's never a great sign when the game can't be assed explaining your super power to you but by this time you've landed on Edgewater and already hating these corporate bastards so let's move on!

 There is an interesting but woefully undervalued system of consuming drugs and food via a vape that's right out of Barbarella that is your health and skill buffer.
 I would have liked it more if combinations had interactions but alas it's just a way of bumping up the stats.
 Mind you I didn't use it much as you auto heal in two seconds and the game is pretty damn easy.
 This isn't a bad thing so much but given how much you stumble over weapons and consumables it seems bit of a loose extra.
 I'm sure on "Super Nova" difficulty it comes in much more use tho.